 After the breeding season ends and birds have migrated, it is time to winterize your bird houses so they will stay safe and suitable for the next spring's families.
-Many birders remove their bird houses in the fall to preserve them, while others convert them to roosting boxes for shelter all winter long.
+Many birders remove bird houses in the fall to preserve them, while others convert them to roosting boxes to provide shelter all winter long.

 Bird Houses After the Breeding Season

 While birds do not breed during the winter, bird houses can still be useful as roosting boxes.
 Some birders, however, prefer to put away bird houses to keep them better preserved for the next spring.
 Whether you plan to store or convert your bird houses, it is essential to thoroughly clean bird houses after the breeding season to remove any mold, fungus, pests, bacteria, or mites that could be hazardous or toxic to birds.
 Remove any old nesting material at this time, and sanitize the house well.
 This is also an ideal time to inspect the house for necessary repairs, such as unclogging drainage holes, removing splinters, repairing entrance holes, and strengthening seams.

 Storing Bird Houses for Winter

 After cleaning and repairs, it is easy to put your bird houses away for the winter.

 - Dry each house thoroughly for several days in a cool indoor location so there is no possibility of mold or mildew developing.

 - Seal each house separately in a plastic bag to protect it from additional moisture, insects, or other pests during the winter.

 - Store the house in a dry, safe location where it will not be damaged.
 Avoid stacking houses on top of one another or placing them in a location where they may fall or be crushed by other items.